 |– Users looking for a simple software

 Quicken offers multiple financial planning software solutions, depending on what exactly you want to do with your money.
 The Simplifi version, for example, lets you view all of your accounts in one place, create a budget, track your spending, manage your bills and categorize your purchases.

 If you want to take an even deeper dive into your finances, the Premier version may be more appropriate.
-This version lets you do everything the Starter version does, while also adding in some additional features and tools, such as:
+This version lets you do everything the Simplifi version does, while also adding in additional features and tools, such as: